Hydro Ottawa Limited

 Energy Ottawa Inc.

-- is a provider of commercial energy management services;
+- is a provider of commercial energy and infrastructure management services;

-- is the largest municipally-owned producer of green power in Ontario;
+- is the largest Ontario-based municipally-owned producer of green power;

 - operates 16 run-of-the-river hydroelectric facilities, including six stations in Ottawa’s downtown core;